Vacuum Sealing for Long-Term Food Storage

 One of the best aspects of this storage method is that it is extremely economical.
 Sealed foods last 3-5 times longer compared to conventional storage methods.
 As a result, foods maintain their texture and appearance longer.
 Further, because this vacuum sealing food can last longer, food can be purchased in bulk and divided into individualized or smaller servings.

 Sealing your food can also be used in conjunction with other storage methods.
-For example, you can vacuum seal dry goods and then as an additional barrier, seal the vacuum packed goods in a heavy duty Mylar bag.
-See an instructional video here.
+For example, you can vacuum seal dry goods and then as an additional barrier, seal the vacuum packed goods in a heavy duty Mylar bags.
 Many preppers also use vacuum sealed pouches to make smaller and more usable food storage amounts and then store it into 5 gallon pails with a gamma lid.
 This way, all they need to do is unscrew the lid, reach in and grab the desired amount of food stuff and then screw the lid back on.
 Another way to store food using vacuum sealed foods is in the freezer.
 Freezer burn is eliminated, because foods no longer become dehydrated from contact with cold, dry air.

 Here are some additional reasons why vacuum sealing is an effective and cost saving form of storage: